xhzdeng/crpn/README.md

 ### Models

-Now, you can download the pretrained model from [BaiduYun](https://pan.baidu.com/s/1Ivk4v49w0oW4VzWQMMEqcQ), which is trained 100k iters on [SynthText](https://github.com/ankush-me/SynthText).
+Now, you can download the pretrained model from [OneDrive](https://1drv.ms/f/s!AiAzf2_GWxxlefnWI2-umwO3R9g) or [BaiduYun](https://pan.baidu.com/s/1Ivk4v49w0oW4VzWQMMEqcQ), which is trained 100k iters on [SynthText](https://github.com/ankush-me/SynthText).
 I also have uploaded a testing model trained recently.
 It achieves an F-measure of 0.8456 at 840p resolution on ICDAR 2015, similar performance but slightly faster than we depicted in the paper.

 ### Citation